 Dr Martin Melaugh is Director of CAIN (Conflict Archive on the Internet; cain.ulst.ac.uk).
 CAIN is an associated project of INCORE and ARK.
 Martin previously worked in the Centre for the Study of Conflict at the University of Ulster.

-Dr Lynn is Research Associate at the Conflict Archive on the Internet project (CAIN).
+Dr Lynn is Deputy Director of Conflict Archive on the Internet (CAIN).
 A graduate of the University of Ulster, he has taught history at the same university and at Queen's University Belfast.

 He worked on the Dictionary of Irish Biography and has written extensively on developments in nationalist politics in Northern Ireland since 1945